 Florence Finally Gives Up

-Florence has finally given up on the Dante’s remains ever coming home.
+Florence has finally given up on the hope of Dante’s remains ever coming home.
 The city will just be content with their empty mausoleum and the statue standing outside Santa Croce.
 And they decided that if Dante wouldn’t come to them, they could at least send something to him.
 So every year, the city sends Tuscan olive oil to light the continually burning lamp in his mausoleum in Ravenna.